Tuesday, June 30, 2009

 The things that mark an apostle—signs, wonders and miracles—were done among you with great perseverance.
 (2 Cor 12:12, NIV)

-Pegi and I were on our way to Zimbabwe where the supernatural was part and parcel of everyday life for the African population.
-We felt very strongly that we needed to be able to face and back down the local practitioners of African Traditional Religion or we would not get a hearing for the message of Jesus.
+Pegi and I were on our way to Zimbabwe where the belief in the supernatural was part and parcel of everyday life for the African population.
+We felt very strongly that we needed to be able to face and back down the local practitioners of African traditional religious superstitions or we would not get a hearing for the message of Jesus.

 Once again, it was about what worked.
 As we began to listen to various proponents of miraculous ministry, we intended to test it out for ourselves.
 If it worked, we would use it.
 If it was just emotional imagination, then we would discard it.
 At least, that sounded like a sober approach!
 What we were to discover was that the proponents and followers of this “charismatic” ministry style were not as sober in their approach.
 Oy!
 We had a lot to learn about religious superstition among evangelical Christians.